 SUSE support database looks like this: is

-SUSE Support Database, is (one line)
+, is (one line)

 https://portal.suse.com/PM/page/search.pm?

-and is sdb_en.
+and is sdb_en

-After approving with two times, enter
+After approving with sdb_en:kernel

-sdb_en:kernel.
+.
 The result is displayed in the

 current window.